Cabo San Lucas - Entangled Sea Lions

 Each year from roughly November through April, La Paz is a destination for young whale sharks who feed on the abundance plankton in our bay.
 This has become a world renowned tourist attraction that allows paying guests the opportunity to snorkel next to these incredible sharks with one of many federally authorized tour operators.
 This also means that there is a higher instance of whale shark strandings at this time of year, and annually we see 1-2 individuals end up either live stranded on a shifting sand bar or dead strand on a beach due to natural causes or a boat strike.
 MMWRC.org and PROFEPA respond to these strandings and we appreciate all the efforts and cooperation of the tour operators with theses cases.

-Entangled Sea Lion
+CABO PULMO-Entangled Sea Lion

 FINALLY RESCUED!